Having been asked often, “How do you establish and maintain your global connections?” Geoff Wood details the nuts, bolts and issues relating to this.

 We have been on an exciting journey since we initiated an on-line, collaborative, web-presence 13 years ago.
 We have also hosted 4 live video-conferences.
 It is not easy developing and sustaining connections, but the result is a most rewarding activity for our students.

-Over the first five months of 2017 our Rosmini College Over the Back Fence Project (OtBF) has linked students with 54 different classes in New Zealand, Australia, India, Bangladesh, Japan, Korea and the Cook Islands.
-We have linked with 34 different schools this year.
+Rosmini College Over the Back Fence Project (OtBF) regularly links students from 54 different classes in New Zealand, Australia, India, Bangladesh, Japan, Korea and the Cook Islands.
+We have links with 34 different schools.

-As experienced travellers, we are now better prepared and by the end of 2017 we expect to connect with:
+As experienced travellers, we are now better prepared and as our network grows we expect to connect with:

 - 75 different classrooms